CodeUpJewell/AWS-GuardDuty-Inspector-SecurityHub-Designing-for-Security/README.md

     Free_recipe.txt: Text file containing our mother's delicious Banana Bread recipe. secret_recipe.txt: Text file containg our secret delicious recipe.
 Should only be given to those with the appropriate permissions.

-    eview CloudFormation Template

 In this task, the objective is to familiarize yourself with the starter code and to get you up and running quickly.
 Spend a few minutes going through the .yml files in the starter folder to get a feel for how parts of the code will map to the components in the architecture diagram.

-Additionally, we have CloudFormation templates which will deploy the following resources in AWS:
+Additionally, we utiilize CloudFormation templates which will deploy the following resources in AWS:
 VPC Stack for the underlying network:

     c3-vpc.yml: